 "It is like saying men are not responsible but it is the women who lured them"

-On Sunday 16th December in New Delhi, at around 9.30 pm, a 23-year-old woman was gang raped for almost an hour on a moving bus and then thrown off the bus, semi-naked on the road, left to die.
-Her male friend with her on the bus was beaten up too by the gang that savagely attacked the girl.
+On Sunday 16th December in New Delhi, at around 9.30 pm, a 23-year-old woman was gang-raped for almost an hour on a moving bus and then thrown off the bus, semi-naked on the road, left to die.
+A shocking example of rape in India.

 According to reports, the attackers began by harassing the woman for simply being out with a man at night and then beat him with an iron rod before raping her.